 How the Alaska companion fare works

 The Alaska companion fare is the single most valuable companion airfare ticket offered by any US airline credit card, in my opinion.
-The basic restrictions associated with the companion fare are:
+The “famous” companion fare is included with the personal version of the Alaska Airlines Visa® Credit Card, so regardless of which card(s) you have, you can get a tremendous amount of value out of this benefit.

 - The companion fare is only valid for tickets booked in economy, though all economy fare classes are included; you can travel throughout Alaska’s route network, including on international flights